Your questions, our answers

 For the founders to maintain this commitment over a number of years without any assurance that their children would be able to attend the school they have worked so hard to create, does seem unreasonable.
 Indeed, the founders’ children clause appears to be standard in the admissions policies for parent-led free schools.

 There are 10 founders who have children who hope to attend the Archer Academy, and their ages range from a couple of children who joined in our first intake, to some who will not join the school until almost 10 years after opening.
-Founders’ children will therefore typically account for around two places in each year of 150 children, less than 2% of the intake for each year.
+Founders’ children will therefore typically account for around two places in each year, less than 2% of the intake for each year.

 We accept that some members of our community may consider it unfair that founders’ children are guaranteed a place.
 But we believe that it would be equally unfair if the people who have taken on such a huge responsibility, and given so much of their personal time, to create a school for the whole community were not able to ensure that their children benefit from their hard work.